-Based on consolidated financial statements for the fiscal year ended 31 March 2013, the performance condition is achieved for 30% of an allotment of LTIP15 options and free shares.
-10% of options and free shares are cancelled.
+Based on consolidated financial statements for the fiscal years ended 31 March 2013 and 31 March 2014, the performance condition is achieved for 30% of an allotment of LTIP15 options and performance shares.
+10% of options and performance shares are cancelled.
+40 % of options and performance shares would be cancelled after the Board of directors on 6 May 2014.